 As a general guideline, it is recommended that you plant your vegetable and flower garden two weeks after your last spring frost date.

 As always, it’s possible that a late frost will show up unexpectedly.
 Use this calendar to know approximate timing for your area to plant your garden.
-The frost date calendar also guides us to know how long the growing season will be.
+The frost date calendar also gives daata on the length of the growing season.

 For reference, a light freeze or frost happens when temperatures fall below freezing by a few degrees only for a few hours.
 Some hardy plants may not see damage.